joinpursuit/8-0-technical-curriculum/03-react/intro-to-react/lesson-notes/readme.md

 ## Creating Components

 This app is very small.
 Production level apps are massive.
-One of the benefits of React is that it allows you to create small components.
+One of the benefits of React is that it allows you to create small custom components.
 Each component is typically stored in its own file.

 Inside of the **src** folder, add a new file called `Header.js`.

+Then, add a function called `Header`:

 ```js
 // Header.js